matrix-org/synapse/docs/modules.md

 The method should return None if the authentication is unsuccessful.

-If authentication was successful, then it should return either a str containing the user's (canonical) User id or a (user_id, callback) tuple, where the callback is called with the result from the `/login` call (see the
+On a failure it should return None.
+On a success it should return a (user_id, callback) tuple where user_id is a str containing the user's (canonical) matrix id and the callback is a method to be called with the result from the `/login` call (see the
 <a href="https://spec.matrix.org/unstable/client-server-api/#login">spec</a>
 for details).
+This callback can be None.

 ```python
 async def on_logged_out(